-A Landowner Liaison Officer (LLO) will be in contact with you to discuss access and reach an agreement with you.
+A Landowner Liaison Officer (LLO) will be in contact with you to discuss access and take all reasonable steps to reach an agreement with you.
 Landowners and occupiers are encouraged to seek independent advice in relation to dealings with Lochard Energy, should any concerns be held regarding the legal implications of the proposed HUGS Pipeline's potential impact on their land.